fang2hou/go-gui-sample/readme.md

 ### Prepare development environment

-Before you start, you need to prepare your development environment by installing the necessary Go packages and ensuring that the Fyne command-line tool is up to date:
+Before you start, you need to prepare your development environment by installing the necessary Go packages and ensuring that the fyne command-line tool is up-to-date:

 ```shell
 make prepare